-The Associate Vice President for Academic Affairs: Research and Budget (AVPAA: R&B) disburses Faculty Development Discretionary Funds to support short-term, one-time projects and opportunities for faculty development.
+The Academic Deans, in consultation with Department Chairs, Program Directors, and the Office of Academic Affairs, will disburse Faculty Development Discretionary Funds to support short-term, one-time projects and opportunities for faculty development.
 The funds will be used to support activities that are not provided for through the departments and/or the other faculty development funds of the University.
-It is anticipated that a wide range of requests will be supported.
-The following examples are illustrative and are not meant to be restrictive: